 Description: The tallest waterfall in Columbia County drops 150 feet into a pool at the center of this 47-acre conservation area.
 The trails here weave in and out of one another, with bridges, dells, and trees guiding walkers to the falls.
 It’s ideal for kids.

-The Red Trail is closed for habitat restoration, and the bridge over the Agawamuck Creek on Roxbury Road is closed for construction.
+The Red Trail is closed for habitat restoration, although the overlook is still accessible via the Green Trail.

 Distance: 1.5 miles